-GBT Achieves Theoretical Beam with Argus at 109 GHz (GBT memo#296)
+GBT Achieves Theoretical Beam with Argus GBT Memo#296

+GBT at 109.4 GHz reaches same beam size one would expect from extrapolating from the performance at 9GHz.

-Left is the GBT beam at 9.0 GHz and Right GBT at 109.4 GHz.
-With Argus, the GBT can achieve beam sizes of ~1.15--1.2 Lambda/D (in good conditions after OOF).
+With Argus, the GBT achieves beam sizes of ~1.15--1.25 $\lambda$ /D (in good conditions after OOF).